ANZSoilData/def-au-asls-veg/README.md

 # def-au-asls-veg
-Machine-readable representation of the classifiers described in chapter 6 Vegetation, by R.C.
-McDonald and R.F.
-Isbell, in Australian soil and land survey field handbook (3rd edn)
+Machine-readable representation of the classifiers described in chapter 6 Vegetation, by R.J.
+Hnatiuk, R. THackway and J. Walker, in Australian soil and land survey field handbook (3rd edn)

 ## Preparing the vocabulary for loading in RVA